 The last item we’ll look at in promoting yourself online in order to recruit guitar students is an email newsletter (you can see my newsletter page here).

 Though email is taking a backseat to social networking as far as its popularity, email newsletters are still the most direct—and according to many online marketers—the best way to reach out to your potential students.

-To run a well-read newsletter, you will first need to find a host—such as MailChimp—which will handle your signups, and send out your newsletter each week.
+To run a well-read newsletter, you’ll first need to find a host—such as MailChimp—which will handle your signups, and send out your newsletter each week.

 You can do this from your Inbox, but when you reach a list in the hundreds, most services such as Gmail and Hotmail won’t let you send that many emails at once.

 Step two is to get people to sign up.